Lamo152/goeuro-dev-test/README.md

-# goeuro-dev-test
+# goeuro-test

- The GoEuro developers test Solution project.
+The solution for the GoEuro [dev-test](https://github.com/goeuro/dev-test).